These twenty-four science toys for kids introduce a range of STEM topics in fun and engaging ways. Kids won’t realize they’re learning science.

 And the enjoyment of making a new discovery or tinkering with a project means kids will hardly realize their learning.

-Think of this list as a guide to science toys for kids.
-While our family hasn’t used every product on the list, I researched which science toys get the best reviews and only include those that were among the most popular.
+Think of this list as a best-of guide to science toys for kids.
+While our family hasn’t used every product on the list, I researched which science toys appear to be the most interesting and get the best reviews.
 I also tried to include a variety of toys within each section to appeal to as many interests and ages as possible.

 Science toys for young scientists